I, the Supreme: Dr. Francia (the Supreme)

 José Gaspar Rodríguez de Francia, also known as "Dr. Francia", Karaí-Guasú ("Great Lord" in Guaraní), or "the Supreme", is the book's titular character and also undoubtedly its main focus.
 Most of the book is dedicated to his dictates to his secretary, Patiño.
 The Supreme is a domineering man, frequently belittling his closest confidant.
 He is also an infirm man, as the book is set a short time before his death on September 20, 1840.
 Roa Bastos's portrayal of him walks the line between praise and condemnation.
 While other authors of dictator novels clearly present their dictators as villains, Roa Bastos makes it unclear as to whether he is defending him or not.
-As Roberto Gonzalez Echevarria writes, the Supreme is "constant[ly] [worried] about writing.
+As Roberto González Echevarría writes, the Supreme is "constant[ly] [worried] about writing.
 [This] stems from the fact that he has found and used the power implicit in language itself.
 The Supreme defines power as being able to do through others what we are unable to do ourselves: language, being separate from what it designates, is the very embodiment of power."

 The Supreme is also revealed to be power-crazed in other ways.
-Michiko Kakutani writes "Francia, it seems, wants to account for everything (his own history, as well as the history of his nation, which he personifies as its leader) as he pours out his story, it becomes clear that he possesses an insatiable desire for power and control—he has even chained a huge meteorite to his desk, as punishment for being a cosmic runaway—and that he also sees himself as two separate beings: as a conniving, paranoiac "I", beset by the average ego's fears and doubts, and as the "Supreme", a monstrously powerful presence that even Francia himself must refer to in the third person."
+Michiko Kakutani writes "Francia, it seems, wants to account for everything (his own history, as well as the history of his nation, which he personifies as its leader) as he pours out his story, it becomes clear that he possesses an insatiable desire for power and control—he has even chained a huge meteorite to his desk, as punishment for being a cosmic runaway—and that he also sees himself as two separate beings: as a conniving, paranoiac 'I', beset by the average ego's fears and doubts, and as the 'Supreme', a monstrously powerful presence that even Francia himself must refer to in the third person."
 The Supreme was personally involved in the affairs of the state to such extent, that it was reported by contemporary press that "[He] personally trained his cavalry in the use of the saber, ascertained the exact number of nails in Fort Orange, awarded 102 pesos to a Frenchman whose anchor had been melted down by the state... lowered the price of salt in the capital, donated state yerba to the people of Saladillo, and denied permission for [someone] to marry in Villa Rica."
 It was common for him to attend to such specific details in a single evening.